Percy Jackson & the Olympians: The Lightning Thief: Critical response

 On Rotten Tomatoes the film has an approval rating of 48% based on reviews from 150 critics, with an average score of 5.30/10.
 The site's consensus reads: "Though it may seem like just another Harry Potter knockoff, Percy Jackson benefits from a strong supporting cast, a speedy plot, and plenty of fun with Greek mythology."
 On Metacritic it has a score of 47 out of 100, based on 31 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade B+ on a scale from A+ to F.

 Kenneth Turan of the Los Angeles Times described the film as "standard Hollywood product... unadventurous and uninteresting".
 The reviewer for The Washington Post thought "the movie suffers by taking itself a little too seriously.
 It's not just that it's a lot less funny than the book.
 It's also a lot less fun".
 On BBC Radio 5, Mark Kermode criticized the similarity of the film to director Chris Columbus's Harry Potter films, likening it to a Harry Potter parody book and dubbing it Benjamin Sniddlegrass and the Cauldron of Penguins.
 This comment later sparked a satirical fan creation with precisely that title, narrated by Stephen Fry.

+Rick Riordan's response

+Author Rick Riordan expressed strong dislike for the film, criticizing its deviations and unfaithfulness to the source material.